njtierney/greta-course-notes/schedule.md

 - Acknowledgement of country
 - Introductions, [code of conduct](code-of-conduct.md)
 - Introduction to `greta`
-- Setup on RStudio cloud
+- Setup on Posit cloud
 - Installation handling:
   - For those who want to install on their local machine
   - We may need users to use the cloud instance if we run out of time to assist with local installation
-- Code along demonstration
+- Start running through logistic regression code in `penguins.R` on Posit Cloud

 ## 10am - 10:20am

-- break
+- Break

 ## 10:20am - 12pm

-- Working through exercises/code on rstudio cloud
+- Finish running through logistic regression code in `penguins.R` on Posit Cloud
-- Working through extension exercises:
+- Exercises:
-  - Adding other variables into the model
+  - Add other variables into the model
-  - Workflows for exploring convergence
+  - Modify priors
+  - Stretch: defining a non-linear/weird model equation
+- Live coding: using `greta`'s `calculate()` function to making posterior predictions

 ## 12pm - 1pm: